QuantumCraftr/fantom-sweeper-bot/README.md

 # Fantom Sweeper Recovery Bot

-The Fantom Sweeper Recovery Bot is a Node.js script designed to quickly recover funds from a compromised wallet on the Fantom Opera blockchain.
+The Fantom Sweeper Recovery Bot is a Node.js script designed to quickly recover funds from a compromised wallet on the Fantom Opera blockchain (But can be used for Ethereum or EVM blockchains, just adapt the endpoints).
 It continuously monitors a specified wallet address and automatically transfers any incoming funds to a secure wallet address as soon as they are detected.

 >>Intended as education purpose only, to try to recover funds that are watched by a sweeper bot